NRA Precision Pistol: Handgun types

 While most moderately priced rimfire pistols are suitable for bullseye competition (the Ruger MK II or Ruger MK III being a common starting gun) the Smith & Wesson Model 41, High Standard Supermatic Series, 1911 22LR conversions, and the Hämmerli 208 dominate the top levels of rimfire competition.

 The most common centerfire pistol is the M1911 design, usually built and accurized by a gunsmith.
 While many shooters use the M1911 for the centerfire stages of competition, some shooters prefer a third gun.
 European models such as .32 S&W automatics from Walther, the now discontinued Smith & Wesson Model 52, and others are common, as are M1911 variants in smaller calibers, such as .32 ACP, .380 ACP, .38 Special, 9mm Parabellum, or .38 Super.
 One advantage of .45 caliber over .38 caliber is that the larger diameter hole made will be able cut a higher scoring ring over the smaller caliber given the same point of impact near the higher ring.

-Smith & Wesson revolvers are most common among shooters who prefer revolvers; S&W makes revolvers in .22 Long Rifle, .38 Special, and .45 ACP.
+Smith & Wesson revolvers are most common among shooters who prefer revolvers; S&W makes or has made revolvers intended for this competition, specifically the K-22 Masterpiece in .22 Long Rifle, the K-32 Masterpiece (later designated Model 16) in .32 Smith & Wesson Long, the K-38 Masterpeice in .38 Special, the Model 1950 Target (later Model 26) in .45 ACP, and finally the Model 1955 Target (later designated Model 25) in .45 ACP.
 Custom gunsmithing is common here as well to increase reliability and usability all leading to improved accuracy.